 Tuition reduction is available for eligible veterans, and for the spouses and children of disabled and deceased veterans.
-Eligibility is determined though the EvCC Veterans' Office, in Parks Student Union, room 318, third floor, Parks Building.
+Eligibility is determined though the EvCC Veterans' Office, in Baker Hall, room 203/204.

 Information about other tuition reduction programs is available through the Enrollment Services office.